-The Annual Meeting is scheduled to be held on [●], 2023 at [●] p.m., Irish Standard Time, at [●].
+The Annual Meeting is scheduled to be held on June 29, 2023 at 2 p.m., Irish Standard Time, at the Company's offices at Connaught House, 1 Burlington Road, Dublin 4, Ireland, D04 C5Y6.
 Admission to the Annual Meeting is restricted to shareholders as of the Record Date and/or their proxy holders.